synthetics.check.run span

 Full OTLP insight pack emitted

-Metrics, traces, and logs emitted in parallel to your backend — with anomaly scores, dependency attribution, correlation signals, screenshot URLs, and W3C traceparent already computed.
+Metrics, traces, and logs emitted in parallel to your backend with anomaly scores, third-party attribution, screenshot URLs, and W3C traceparent already attached.

 What's in every insight pack